remarkjs/remark-toc/readme.md

 IDs on headings) and [`rehype-autolink-headings`][rehype-autolink-headings] (for anchors that link-to-self).

-This plugin does generate a table of contents for the whole document or expose it to other plugins.
+This plugin does not generate a table of contents for the *whole* document or expose it to other plugins.
 You can use the underlying mdast utility [`mdast-util-toc`][mdast-util-toc] and [create a plugin][create-a-plugin] yourself to do that and more.